 My primary line of work is on the internet, building desktop apps, web apps, or mobile apps.
 I guess I'm what recruiter-types like to call a full-stack developer, which — I think — is just a fancy title for someone who can write code and markup.
 I work with database layers, back-end application code, front-end markup, and everything in between.
 For better or for worse, I am not often focused in niche domains.
 I enjoy experimenting with technologies that I've never used before rather than honing my abilities in areas in which I'm already fluent.

 Most of my open source contributions can be found on my GitHub profile.

 I've been building websites for more than fifteen years now.
 I think I started just about when Netscape 4 came out.
 It's funny to consider simultaneously how much and how little has changed on the web.
 Certainly the web has improved, but at times I feel like the development process has only gotten more complicated.

 Sometimes I write code for offline use, mainly for robotics and sensor and control systems.
 AVR and PIC architectures are my preferred playground, although I enjoy programming for things like the ARM BeagleBoard where the hardware is advanced enough to support a higher-level interaction.

-I’ve programmed automated trading systems in the commodity futures market, the forex market, and the Intrade prediction markets.
-In the summer of 2008 I worked briefly as a market maker for Intrade, offering a full palette of quotes on the daily Dow Jones Index binary contracts.
-It was a lot of fun developing my supply algorithm, but — when it came time to actually take trades — I found I didn’t at all enjoy the stress of holding highly volatile positions.
-I’m not sure I’ll ever go back to doing that again.
+I've programmed automated trading systems in the commodity futures market, the forex market, and the Intrade prediction markets.
+In the summer of 2008 I worked briefly as a market maker for Intrade, offering a full inventory of quotes on the daily Dow Jones Index binary contracts.
+It was a lot of fun developing my supply algorithm, but — when it came time to actually take trades — I found I disliked the stress of holding volatile derivative positions.
+I'm not sure I'll ever go back to doing that again.

 Although I abhor gambling in its most usual sense, one of my favorite books is called Calculated Bets, which concerns a smarter approach to gambling in the sport of jai-alai.